 Org ganization:

-Ad dress:
+Ado dress:

 Pho one:Web Site:

-ntact(s):
+Cor ntact(s):

-aail(s):
+ail(s):

-PA ART I: ORGANIZATIONAL OVERVIEW
+PA RT I: ORGANIZATIONAL OVERVIEW

-What is the mission of your organization?
+1. What is the mission of your organization?

-•• What is the mission of your organization.

-2 De year have a target compromite?

 2. Do you have a target community?
 Do you specialize in serving a particular ethnicity, native language, country of origin, or religion?

-2 How many individuals a year do you see?
+3. How many individuals a year do you see?

-э. now many many dudis a year do you see:

 4. What are the primary services you provide these immigrants and/or refugees?